hypothesis/h/docs/api/design/bulk-api/research/mongo-upserts.md

  * 'setOnInsert' - As above, but only on upserts
  * 'replaceWith' - Just replace the whole thing with this

+There are some things which appear missing here conceptually:

-Note 'unset_on_insert' makes no sense
+ * 'unset_on_insert' makes no sense
+ * 'set_on_update' actually does make sense, and is missing from Mongo.
+   Whether anyone would actually need it is a different thing.

 ----